oadpoaw/utils/README.md

 ```

 ### Other Notes
-Required dependencies when using a module/function for the package and these are optional
+Required dependencies when using a module/function in the package and these are optional

 using `@oadpoaw/utils/web`
 - react